microhh/readthedocs/source/Tutorials/realistic_cases.rst

     | 2.
 Make the soil wetter or drier by increasing or decreasing the soil water content in the ``_input.nc`` file

 ..
-    Does suggestion 1 work or should I remake the input to have thl_sbot and qt_sbot
+    Does suggestion 1 work or should I remake the input to have thl_sbot and qt_sbot?

 Radiation
 ----------------------